 The Polo Basics

-You don’t need to be a polo pro to attend The Polo Classic, but it’s nice to know what’s happening on the field.
-Polo is an intense, action-packed sport, but arm with a little knowledge of the basic rules, even a newcomer can understand the action.
-Here’s what you need to know.
+You don’t need to be a polo pro to attend our events, but it’s nice to know what’s happening on the field.
+Here’s what you need to know:

 Each of the four players is assigned a position numbered from 1 to 4.
 No. 1 is the attacker, no. 2 is a midfielder, no.3 is the team’s tactical link, and No. 4 (also known as the “back”) is the defender at the back most position.
 While no. 1 and no. 2 play forward, no. 3 and no. 4 take on the defense.